JianLoong/blog/content/blog/percentage.md

 tags = ["Reddit", "Chart", "Visualisation"]
 +++

+Posted on - Fri 11 Oct 00:02:42 AEDT 2019

 <script src="https://unpkg.com/frappe-charts@1.1.0/dist/frappe-charts.min.iife.js"></script>

 The charts here are visualisation of the _AmIthea-hole_ subreddit which can be found [here](https://www.reddit.com/r/AmItheAsshole/)

 The reason this post is made, is so that it would easier to see the percentage of votes of a certain type.

+{{% notice info %}}

+Please note that the posts here are generated based on the Reddit website by doing `GET` requests.
+So, it is based on their current entries.

+{{% /notice %}}

 | Abbreviation | Meaning             |
 | ------------ | ------------------- |